jieliu6/cv/content/publication/journal-paper/scHiCTools.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*PLOS Computational Biology*"
+publication: "PLoS Computational Biology"
-publication_short: ""
+publication_short: "PLoS Comput.
+Biol."

 abstract: Single-cell Hi-C (scHi-C) sequencing technologies allow us to investigate three-dimensional chromatin organization at the single-cell level.
 However, we still need computational tools to deal with the sparsity of the contact maps from single cells and embed single cells in a lower-dimensional Euclidean space.
 This embedding helps us understand relationships between the cells in different dimensions such as cell-cycle dynamics and cell differentiation.
 Here, we present an open-source computational toolbox, scHiCTools, for analyzing single cell Hi-C data.
 The toolbox takes singlecell Hi-C data files as input, and projects single cells in a lower-dimensional Euclidean space.
 The toolbox includes three commonly used methods for smoothing scHi-C data (linear convolution, random walk, and network enhancing), three projection methods for embedding single cells (fastHiCRep, Selfish, and InnerProduct), three clustering methods for clustering cells (k-means, spectral clustering, and HiCluster) and a build-in function to visualize the cells embedding in a two-dimensional or three-dimensional plot.
 We benchmark the embedding performance and run time of these methods on a number of scHi-C datasets, and provide some suggestions for practice use. scHiCTools, based on Python3, can run on different platforms, including Linux, macOS, and Windows.
 Our software package is available at https://github.com/liu-bioinfo-lab/scHiCTools.